 In most cases, you have a seven-month period to sign up for Medicare to avoid a potential late enrollment fee.
 You can first sign up for Medicare three months before you turn 65; after this period, you have four additional months to sign up after you turn 65.

 How to Sign Up for Supplemental Medicare in Minnesota

 While Original Medicare can cover many medical expenses, gaps can still emerge.
 To ensure you’re receiving the proper medical coverage you deserve, you should see if Supplemental Medical plans are right for you.

-However, there are many plans available, and they all have their different advantages and disadvantages.
+However, many plans are available and have different advantages and disadvantages.
 Luckily, our team is available to make the process less overwhelming.
 We can match you with the right plan, our service is free, and we work with all carriers.